salsalabs/engexport/README.md

 _Remember to remove this file after you're done!_

-A sample `run.yaml` file can be found in `sample_run.yaml`.
-Your best bet will be to create a working directory for the export, then copy `sample_run.yaml` into the working directory as `run.yaml`.
+A sample `run.yaml` file can be found in `public/sample_run.yaml`.
+Your best bet will be to create a working directory for the export, then run this command:

-These are the current contents of `sample_run.yaml`.
+engexport --sample-run-yaml`

+That will create a file called `sample_run.yaml` that contains these contents.

 ```yaml
 host: org2.salsalabs.com